zuhairHussain/Express-TypeScript-Authentication-App/README.md

 # Introduction

-A boilerplate for kickstart your NodeJS api project with Express.js, MySQL, TypeScript JWT Auth, and Sequelize :)
+A boilerplate for kickstart your NodeJS api project with Express.js, MySQL, TypeScript JWT Auth, and Sequelize. :heart:

-. :heart:

 ## Getting Started